iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 The changes below are listed by chapter in the rulebook.

-##1 General
+## 1 General
 #### Awards
 Equitable awards

-##2 and 3 Track: Racing and Other
+## 2 & 3 Track: Racing and Other

-##4 Road Racing
+## 4 Road Racing

-##5 and 6 Mountain Unicycling: Races and Cyclocross
+## 5 & 6 Mountain Unicycling: Races and Cyclocross

-##7 Artistic Freestyle
+## 7 Artistic Freestyle

-##8 and 9 Freestyle: Standard Skill and X-Style
+## 8 & 9 Freestyle: Standard Skill and X-Style
-No substantial changes were made.
+No substantial rule changes were made.

-##10 Flatland
+## 10 Flatland

-##11 Street
+## 11 Street
-Edits only
+Street and Flatland share many rules.
+Thus, many of the similar Street rules underwent a content edit.
+No substantial rule changes were made.

-##12 Trials
+## 12 Trials

-##13 Jumps
+## 13 Jumps

-##14 Hockey
+## 14 Hockey
-Here's a list of changes
+Here's a list of changes:
 - 1
 - 2
 - 3

-##15 Basketball
+## 15 Basketball
-No substantial changes were made.
-The rules have not changed but it has been updated to list a 24+ Class unicycle.
+No substantial rule changes were made.
+The definition of allowable unicycles for Basketball has been updated to match the new unicycle class rules in chapter 1, defined as 24+ Class.